 27-minute long psych free form freak out.
 20 mins. one side, remainder on next.
 Ichiyanagi let loose the reins on budding young psychonauts with the sole stipulation that the piece be titled after Yokoo's signature 1965 poster I Was Dead.

 The central slogan on Yokoo's poster: “Having reached a climax at the age of 29, I was dead".
-An inkling that on one level Ichiyanagi is having a joke at young gun expense.
+Inkling that Ichiyanagi is having a joke at young gun expense.

 5 Uchida Yuya to Za Furawaazu (Uchida Yuya and the Flowers)